 Among other Thai beers, Archa beer is one of the newest beer brands in Thailand and deserves a mention.
 Apart from Chang, ThaiBev produces another quality beer, Archa.
 Archa is a beer with bubble content comparable to champagne which tastes slightly sweeter than Singha and is pretty strong with an alcohol content of 5.4%.

-Archa is a slightly cheaper than most Thai beer brands as it focuses on the economy market.
-Archa is still a very young brand so it is not very popular with Thais and Westerners.
+Archa is slightly cheaper than most Thai beer brands as it focuses on the economy market.
+Archa is still a very young brand so it is not very popular with Thais and tourists.
 Due to low demand, it is unlikely that you will find it in bars, but it’s available in most of 7-Eleven convenience stores.